The Legend of Sigurd and Gudrún: Strife

 During the nuptial feast, the bride catches sight of Sigurd next to Gudrun.
 Grimhild's spell dissipates and Sigurd recalls the oaths he swore to Brynhild.
 Later, during a stag hunt, Brynhild and Gudrun bathe in the Rhine.
 Brynhild comments that the water washing Gudrun will soon wash one far lovelier.
 Gudrun reveals that Sigurd rode through the fire and shows the ring of Brynhild on her own hand.
 Shocked, Brynhild returns to her bower, where she curses the Norns for framing her fate.

 Brynhild refuses to eat, drink, or depart her bed.
-When Gunnar approaches her, she call him a coward and curses him to an early death.
+When Gunnar approaches her, she calls him a coward and curses him to an early death.
 Stunned, Sigurd speaks lovingly to her of the spell that was cast upon him and admits that his only comfort has been to see her in Gunnar's hall.
 Although touched, Brynhild states that it is too late to avert the evil of her curse, but Sigurd shall die an honourable death at the point of a sword.

 Sigurd tells Gudrun of the curse.
 When Gunnar later seeks his advice, Sigurd informs him that Brynhild's only doctor should be her husband.
 In response, Gunnar approaches his wife, offering her a hoard of gold and silver.
 Unmoved, Brynhild taunts him as "a Völsung's squire, a vassal's servant."
 She adds that she will depart his mead hall and leave Gunnar in disgrace unless he slays his brother in law.
 Gunnar declares to Högni that Sigurd has broken the oath and must be slain.
 Högni suggests that Brynhild is lying out of jealousy.
 Gunnar insists, however, that he loves and trusts Brynhild more than anyone in the world and adds that, by slaying Sigurd, they will be masters again of their kingdom.
 Högni declares that the Niflungs will miss both Sigurd's prowess in war and the mighty nephews he could have sired.
-Knowing that he swore no oath, Gunnar approaches his half brother Gotthorm and promises him both gold and lordship if he will kill Sigurd.
+Knowing that he swore no oath, Gunnar approaches his half brother Gotthorm and promises him both gold and lordship if he kills Sigurd.